AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Setup

 \subsection{SCRBench Dataset Creation}

-Our AgenticSCR is designed to operate in a local desktop environment aligned with the pre-commit secure code review stage.
-Thus, to evaluate the AgenticSCR, it requires (1) a public, community-reported CVE vulnerabilities\footnote{Common Vulnerabilities and Exposures (CVE) is a public, community-reported, exploitable vulnerabilities with unique identifiers and relevant information, including the type of CWE that the vulnerability exploits.} together with an actual vulnerability CWE type;\footnote{Common Weakness Enumeration (CWE) is a community-developed list and classification of common software and hardware security weaknesses, used as a standard to describe, compare, and analyze vulnerabilities.} (2) a sandbox environment that simulates a local Git environment consisting a set of code changes prior to a commit for a given vulnerability; and (3) a human-verified line-level vulnerability ground-truths.
-Thus, we construct a new benchmark dataset called SCRBench.
-Our SCRBench dataset consists of the following information: (1) a Git repository as a context information for AgenticSCR to operate; (2) a set of working code changes at the pre-commit stage as an input for AgenticSCR; (3) human-verified vulnerable lines as ground-truths for evaluating the localization capability; and (4) the CWE type and the CVE description as ground-truths for evaluating the secure code review comments and its vulnerability type.
-Below, we describe each step to curate the SCRBench dataset.
+AgenticSCR is designed to operate in a local desktop environment for early-stage secure code review.
+Accordingly, evaluating AgenticSCR requires: (1) public CVE vulnerabilities\footnote{Common Vulnerabilities and Exposures (CVE) is a public catalog of reported exploitable vulnerabilities with associated metadata, including CWE classifications.} with associated CWE types;\footnote{Common Weakness Enumeration (CWE) is a community-developed taxonomy of software and hardware security weaknesses.} (2) sandbox environments simulating local Git repositories with vulnerability-introducing pre-commit changes; and (3) human-verified line-level vulnerability ground truths.
+To satisfy these requirements, we construct a new benchmark dataset, \textsc{SCRBench}.
+SCRBench contains: (1) a Git repository providing repository-level context; (2) staged early-stage code changes as input to AgenticSCR; (3) human-verified vulnerable lines for localization evaluation; and (4) associated CWE types and CVE descriptions for evaluating secure review comments and vulnerability classification.
+Below, we describe the dataset construction process.